Subscribie/subscribie/docs/content/en/docs/Tasks/change-the-name-of-your-shop.md

 ---
-title: "Change the name of your shop"
+title: "Change the Name of Your Shop"
 date: 2023-04-24
 weight: 5
 description: >
-  How to change the name of your shop.
+  Easily change the name of your shop, this will be reflected throughout your shop.
 ---

 ## Steps to change the name of your shop